 About Our Organization

-Dedicated to building partnerships, strengthening families and alleviating the conditions and causes of poverty.
+Dedicated to building partnerships, strengthening families, and alleviating the causes and conditions of poverty.

 Who We Are